Bart Lytton: Political involvement

-Final years: patron of the arts to financial collapse

-Lytton was not generally well liked by the professional politicians with whom he worked, who privately ridiculed his flamboyant personality and "nouveau riche" behavior, but they could not afford to ignore his energetic labors, his large contributions and his substantial wealth.
-At its height, Lytton's financial empire represented one-fifth of all savings and loan assets in the United States.

-Lytton was not only politically influential but also made his mark in the art world.
+Lytton gave $200,000 to the Kennedy 1960 presidential election campaign, and before his resignation from Lytton Financial he gave $30,000 to $40,000 a year to various Democratic election campaigns.

+Philanthropy

 Together with Howard F. Ahmanson, Sr. (the prominent Republican who had reportedly introduced him to Unruh), and Anna Bing Arnold, Lytton was first a principal patron of the Los Angeles County Museum of Art, the largest art museum west of the Mississippi when it opened in 1965.
 Lytton later withdrew his promised support in disagreement with Museum planners, and a Museum gallery named for him was eventually renamed in honor of oil magnate Armand Hammer.
 Lytton retaliated by creating his own "Lytton Center for the Visual Arts" in one of his bank buildings, which also housed an invaluable European collection he had purchased for a future Hollywood Film Museum, another of his pet projects that was stillborn.

-1965 also marked the beginning of Lytton's financial decline.
-In 1967, his corporate empire collapsed.
-He lost much of his personal wealth, and two years later, while planning to begin a new career as a movie producer, he died of a heart attack at age 56 in 1969.
-His widow later reported to a court that, at his death, he was heavily in debt and virtually insolvent.

 A public park he originally built for art displays near one of his office buildings in the city of Palo Alto still bears his name.

+Death

+Lytton died of a heart ailment in Los Angeles on June 29, 1969.
+He was survived by his wife, his mother, and a daughter.